 This method of assuming either entrainment or deposition is a different approach to that of Jenkins (1984), which assumes that deposition occurs continuously and the occurrence of either net entrainment or deposition depends upon the relative rates of erosion and deposition.

-Application of equations 4.17 and 4.18 to bacterial transport might be achieved by adjusting the threshold entrainment and deposition velocities, as appropriate, according to the transport characteristics of the particulates with which organisms tend to be associated.
+Application of Equations 4.17 and 4.18 to bacterial transport might be achieved by adjusting the threshold entrainment and deposition velocities, as appropriate.